Week A

 What will happen at the start of the school year?

-Students will be supported during the first few weeks in using their device in school.
+Year 7 students will be supported during the first few weeks in using their device in school.
 This will include help accessing the school wi-fi network, accessing Microsoft Office and Class Charts.
 We will also help students access their school email.
 Students will be introduced to the Digital Golden Rules and Responsible Use policy.
-Students will be issued with a copy of the 'Personal Laptop Acceptable Use Agreement' form in their first ICT/Computing lesson.
+Students will be issued with a copy of the 'Personal Laptop Acceptable Use Agreement' form.
 Please can parents/carers read this alongside their child and sign it with them.
-The form should be returned to their mentor before their daily use in school.
+The form should be completed online.

 Online Safety